DataDog/hiring-engineers/answers.md

 * **Bonus Question**: What is the Anomaly graph displaying?

-The anomaly graph is telling me that it doens't have enough historical data yet for this algorithm.
+The anomaly graph is telling me that it doesn't have enough historical data yet for this algorithm.

 ## Monitoring Data